funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 - Precondition checks ensure required IDs are provided when access is enabled
 - Tags aligned with platform/foundation conventions
 - Workload Identity integration for secure, passwordless authentication
+- Tag validation ensures all required tags are present and non-empty

 ## Examples